-Apple's upcoming fifth-generation iPad Air could be based on the same chassis as the company's 11-inch iPad Pro, while the "iPad mini 6" and ninth-generation iPad may not see any design changes.
+Apple's upcoming "iPad Air 5" could be based on the same chassis as the company's 11-inch iPad Pro, while the "iPad mini 6" and ninth-generation iPad may not see any design changes.

 There is the possibility of LiDAR on the new iPad Air, but this tidbit is unconfirmed, the site added.
 Other features that could be introduced on the lower-cost iPad include four-way speaker audio and 5G mmWave support, along with Apple's A15 Bionic chip.